 In the next section, we explain the formulation to obtain models which admit exact solutions describing the domain wall and we also give some examples.
 In the domain wall solutions, there appears ghost in general.
 The ghost has negative kinetic energy.
 We give, however, an example of de Sitter domain wall without ghost, which can be a toy model of inflation.
 In Section \ref{III}, we investigate the localization of gravity and show the four dimensional Newton law could be reproduced.
 In Section \ref{IIIb}, we propose a two scalar model.
 By using the model, we show that we can construct a space-time, where the domain wall is the general FRW universe and the warp factor can be arbitrary.
+In Section V, we present examples of reconstructed model.
 The last section is devoted to the summary and discussion.

 We use units of $k_\mathrm{B} = c = \hbar = 1$ and denote the gravitational constant $8 \pi G$ by ${\kappa}^2 \equiv 8\pi/{M_{\mathrm{Pl}}}^2$ with the Planck mass of $M_{\mathrm{Pl}} = G^{-1/2} = 1.2 \times 10^{19}$GeV.